ZParsia/nao_chatbot/README.md

 # Usage
 Requires OpenAI and Google Cloud API keys

-Use these directions for Google Cloud key https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api
+Use these directions to get your Google Cloud key:

+https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api

 Once these keys are obtained, they will need to be inserted into chatbot_server.py.